tianlongc/KitaGuard-Extension/README.md

 **Step 3: Get Firebase Credentials (`firebase_credentials.json`)**
 1. Go to the [Firebase Console](https://console.firebase.google.com/) and click **Create a new Firebase project** (or open an existing one).
-2. In the left-hand sidebar, expand the "Build" menu, select **Firestore Database**, and click **Create database** to initialize and enable it.
+2. In the left-hand sidebar, expand the "Build" menu, select **Firestore Database** and click **Create database** to initialize and enable it.
 3. In the setup menu, select the **Standard edition** and set your location to **asia-southeast1 (Singapore)**
 4. Choose to **Start in test mode** and click **Create** to finish enabling the database.
 (Note: Test mode allows open reads and writes for 30 days)
 5. Once the database setup is complete, click the **Gear Icon** ⚙️ next to "Project Overview" in the top left sidebar and select **Project settings**.